FHantke/brave-browser-wiki/Tree-etiquette.md

 # Common fixes for tree breakage
 - When dependencies are updated (for example, fixing `npm run audit`), please be sure the `DEPS` file is updated too!
 This is extremely important.
 Each channel will need a separate `DEPS` bump
 - Before reverting, make sure to get latest (re-run sync / patches).
 You may be on an out-of-date version.
 You can also check CI for the last PR that was merged.
+- 3rd party components get updated.
+They may change the URLs they call out to, which can cause breakage (especially including failing `npm run test-security`).
+When this happens, we can create an issue for the problem.
+Likely, we'll need to update the call to use a proxy

 # When does a tree close?
 - A tree branch closes when builds fail, brave_unit_tests fail, brave_browser_tests fail, audit-deps fails, or the network audit fails.